 Stay away from these refined carbohydrate products:

-Lower your intake of bad fats and increase the intake of good fats.
+Lower your intake of bad fats and increase your intake of good fats.

 Here’s how to lower the intake of harmful fats: